Turtlebody/android-media-picker/README.md

 #### 1. PickerConfig:
 It is use to set the configuration.
 1. **.setAllowMultiImages(booleanValue)**: tells whether to select single file or multiple file.
-2. **.setAllowMultiImages(booleanValue)**: tells whether to show confirmation dialog on selecting the file(only work in single file selection).
+2. **.setShowConfirmationDialog(booleanValue)**: tells whether to show confirmation dialog on selecting the file(only work in single file selection).

 eg.
 ```java